Loading...

 This live and interactive session is designed to give delegates a full overview of the tax risks and negligence traps currently facing the farming sector, with a particular focus on the role of the professional advisor in an ever-changing farming industry and looking at these problems in the context of a farm tax update on a broad range of subjects.

 The high achievement of farmland values has increased the quantum of risk and the complexity around acting for farmers and the lack of clarity in some areas can cause problem and debate with HMRC.
-In this highly practical session delegates will be provided with a summary of the common negligence traps that exist in acting for farmers and landowners with focus on development land.
-With increased farm values there are attacks from every corner, e.g. ‘stealing siblings’, threats of ‘undue influence’, consideration of testamentary capacity and history of a large number of farm disputes going through court.
+Post the October 2024 Budget, there could be increased IHT and CGT liabilities and some farmers will want to blame advisers!
+There are so many options and the tax advice has to be tailor made - there is huge scope for error.
+In this highly practical session delegates will be provided with a summary of the common negligence traps that exist in acting for farmers and landowners with focus on development land, diversification and key problem areas.
+With high farm values there have been attacks from every corner, e.g. ‘stealing siblings’, threats of ‘undue influence’, consideration of testamentary capacity and history of a large number of farm disputes going through court with backlash on advisers with the loss of 100% APR/BPR other than on the first £1million.

-The session will also look at the risks of the current changes to farming and the proposal of “farming for the environment” through ELMs.
+The session will also look at the risks of the current changes to farming and the proposal of “farming for the environment” through ELMs without formal HMRC guidance as of yet.

 It is understood that only one third of farming partnerships have Partnership Agreements in place, and the majority are out of date.
-There are large tax problems of owning the farm in the Ltd Company and the result is that the majority of the UK farming industry trades through partnerships, and thus it is vitally important for the professional advisor to understand the significance of having these agreements in terms of both risk and tax.
-Registration under the Trust Registration Service must be considered.
+There is a difference - farmers are focused and listening.
+There are large tax problems of owning the farm in the Ltd Company, although this is where the R&D relief can be obtained.
+The result is that the majority of the UK farming industry trades through partnerships, and thus it is vitally important for the professional advisor to understand the significance of having partnership agreements in terms of both risk and tax.
+Registration under the Trust Registration Service (TRS) must be considered.
 There can be a lot of historic confusion over farm ownership.
+Protection can be achieved through full researched succession planning and strong legal agreements.

 What You Will Learn